 The History Behind BOAT DAY

-In 2020, enrollmentFUEL will celebrate our first BOAT DAY on February 10th.
+In 2020, enrollmentFUEL® celebrated our inaugural BOAT DAY on February 10th.

 Before I started enrollmentFUEL, I worked for the enrollment division of a printing company.
 The printing company was sold.
 Many of you will relate to what happened next.
 Along with new owners, there was a new vision and new rules.
 Though I tried, I knew I no longer fit.